roundedup/minimal-mistakes/_posts/2018-02-08-of-bikes-and-cabs.md

 ---

-Can riding a bike in NYC be faster than getting a cab?
+Can a bike in NYC be faster than a cab?

 Here I am trying to answer this and other questions.
 This first blog post is mostly based on some musings I had while participating to a [Kaggle challenge on taxi trips](https://www.kaggle.com/c/nyc-taxi-trip-duration) in New York City.